Highlands controversy of Northwest Scotland: Geological science in the mid nineteenth century

 From around 1830 geologists were beginning to date rocks according to the embedded fossils.
 The law of superposition whereby younger rocks lie above older ones was very well established and it was recognised that some layers may be missing because they had been eroded away.
 Folding and faulting of strata were recognised and in 1841 Arnold Escher von der Linth discovered that sometimes older rocks lay above younger ones.
 However his explanation involved such large horizontal movements of rock and folding on such a massive scale that he was afraid to publish his results because his theory would seem ridiculous.
 It was not until after his death that his pupil Albert Heim published the findings in 1878.

-Thrust faulting, where there is a considerable horizontal movement of younger strata over older, had not yet been identified.
+Thrust faulting involving a considerable horizontal movement of older strata over younger had not yet been identified.

 Roderick Murchison's expedition to Wales in 1831 led to his identification of the Silurian period and he came to regard the Silurian geological system as being his own territory.
 (Note: His sometimes sceptical colleagues sometimes referred to Murchison as the "King of Siluria".)
 He went on to decide that Silurian rocks extended into parts of England and southern Scotland and this caused bitter arguments with his friend Adam Sedgwick who had previously identified the rocks as Cambrian − the intervening Ordovician period was yet to be characterised.
 Murchison identified the Silurian on the basis of the types of fossils the rocks contained whereas earlier geologists had studied the type of rock.
 The strength of Murchison's views became buttressed by his knighthood in 1846 and when he was appointed director-general of the Geological Survey in 1855 he decided to turn his researches to the little-known and even less understood Northwest Highlands of Scotland expecting to extend his Silurian domain up there.